zaihui/ent-factory/README.md

 - entClientName
   - the name of ent client, means `appPath.entClientName`
   - the default value is `EntClient`
+- genImportFields
+  - the bool value to set whether generate those imported fields of the models
+  - the default value is `true`
 #### Makefile Command
 > CAUTION!: This Command will **NOT** regenerate every factory based on the current struct of table.
 >